Model-Based Learning of Whittle indices: Conclusion

-As we can see from the leftmost plot, \QWI~struggles to approximate the WHittle indices of the least visited states: after $20000$ iterations the distance between $\lambda_4$ (topmost dashed line) and its approximation is still around $0.1$.
-Its behavior is also quite chaotic and unstable.
+As we can see from the leftmost plot, \QWI~struggles to approximate the Whittle indices of the least visited states ($3$ and $4$): after $30000$ iterations the distance between $\lambda_4$ (topmost dashed line) and its approximation is still significant, and does not seem stable.
+Generally speaking, its behavior is quite chaotic and unstable for these states.
 For MDPs with closer indices, the relative order of indices could change often because of this.

-\QWINN~clearly performs better than \QWI~but still converges quite slowly.
-Moreover, it also has a somewhat unstable behavior, and by design requires the training of a neural network to work.
+\QWINN~clearly performs better than \QWI~but still converges quite slowly for state $4$.
+Moreover, it is slow to run as it needs to train a neural network in the meantime.

-\BLINQ~completely outperforms both algorithms by having a good estimate after a few dozen iterations only.
+\BLINQ~completely outperforms \QWI~and provides a more accurate and stable estimate of $\lambda_4$ than \QWINN.
+Overall, it has a good estimate after a few dozen iterations only.